roniyldrm/Basic-Shell/README.md

 # BasicShell

-A small POSIX-style shell loop for Unix-like systems: read a line, turn it into tokens, parse a simple pipeline structure, then run built-ins or `execvp` for everything else.
+A POSIX-style shell loop for Unix-like systems: read a line, turn it into tokens, parse a simple pipeline structure, then run built-ins or `execvp` for everything else.

 ## What you need